rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 values, no matter what information they have inside them.
 So the program will execute the second arm’s code, `continue`, which tells the program to go to the next iteration of the `loop` and ask for another guess.
 So, effectively, the program ignores all errors that `parse` might encounter!
+Remember, we are using `match` to return and assign a value to `guess`, and must still end the expression with a semicolon.
+Also notice, `match` variants are enclosed in curly brackets as usual.
+As a result, this assignment now ends with a curly bracket, followed by a semicolon (`};`).

 Now everything in the program should work as expected.
 Let’s try it: